PythonOptimizers/cysparse/performance/readme.txt

 Not sure it is worth to make a distinction.

-Benchmarks: compare multiple versions of the same operation.
+Benchmarks: compare multiple versions of the same operation in CySparse.
 Profilings: tells us where the slowest parts of our code base are.
+Comparisons: compare CySparse with other libraries